How To Cultivate A Life Where You Are Constantly Thriving Instead Of Surviving

 Be Grateful For What Is Available To You Now

-Whilst it may not look like it sometimes, you have everything you need to thrive.
-It is a mistaken belief that having more will help you get ahead in life.
-People think if they had more money, better looks, a better job or lived in a better area of town, they would be happy.
-I wish to remind you that everything comes with a price and having more money means being responsible for managing large sums of money.
+While it may not seem that way, you have everything you need to thrive.
+The mistaken belief is that we believe having more will help us get ahead in life.
+People think that if they had more money, better looks, a better job, or lived in a better area of town, they would be happy.
+However, everything comes with a price, and having more money means being responsible for managing larger sums.
 Therefore, if you don’t have the emotional intelligence to manage money, having more of it can pose problems.
 It is why thriving is a state of mind.
-The key is to appreciate what is in your life now by being grateful for the smallest things because thriving is tied to appreciation, no matter its scale or size.
+The key is to appreciate what is in your life now by being grateful for the most minor things, because thriving is tied to appreciation, no matter its scale.
 It means knowing your life is bountiful as it is now.

 I realise you have wants and needs, but you mustn’t allow them to overshadow what is available to you in the present moment.
-This is the basis of this entire article; being grateful for your goodness instead of focusing on what is lacking.
+This is the basis of this entire article: being grateful for your goodness instead of focusing on what is lacking.
 I realise it is easy to focus on what is missing when your basic needs are met.
-For example, if you have a roof over your head, clothes to wear and food on the table, your basic survival needs are catered to.
+For example, if you have a roof over your head, clothes to wear, and food on the table, your basic survival needs are met.
 However, millions of people do without these luxuries.
-Perhaps these necessities are not enough because we want more: money, fame, better relationships or a successful career.
+Perhaps these necessities are not enough; we want more: money, fame, better relationships, or a successful career.
 However, history has shown people succeeded with the bare necessities.

 How do you feel about this?
 Are you content with what you have, or do you constantly wish for more?
-For instance, several prominent companies nowadays began operations in less than desirable conditions in the garage of their house.
+For instance, several prominent companies today began operations in less-than-desirable conditions in their homes’ garages.
 In other words, something small can grow into something greater.
-You have all you need to thrive, but you believe it isn’t enough compared to those with plentiful.
-But if you look behind the scenes of those you consider well off, you might find an emptiness and longing for something deeper than material luxuries.
-Whatever is plentiful in one area will be lacking in other areas of life.
-The root cause of suffering is not appreciating what is apparent in our lives and striving to fill the void.
+You have all you need to thrive, but you believe it isn’t enough compared to those with plenty.
+But if you look behind the scenes of those you consider well off, you might find an emptiness and longing for something more profound than material luxuries.
+Whatever is plentiful in one area will be lacking in others.
+The root cause of suffering is failing to appreciate what is apparent in our lives and striving to fill the void.

 How To Recognise Abundance and Prosperity

 Underlying this want for more is the fear that someday your needs will no longer be met.
-Perhaps, your partner will fall out of love, you will run out of money and be homeless or forced out of your job or worse still, death.
-However, this is an illusion because your thoughts are turned towards fear instead of towards abundance and prosperity.
-Abundance and prosperity does not mean being filthy rich, but recognising the abundant nature of your life.
-Having your basic needs met is abundance.
-Half the world’s population does not have access to these luxuries and makes do with less than optimal conditions.
+Perhaps, your partner will fall out of love, you will run out of money and be homeless, or forced out of your job, or worse still, die.
+However, this is an illusion because your thoughts are focused on fear rather than on abundance and prosperity.
+Abundance and wealth do not mean being filthy rich; they mean recognising the abundant nature of your life.
+Having your basic needs met is an abundance.
+Half the world’s population lacks access to these luxuries and makes do with suboptimal conditions.

-One need only look to the refugee crisis around the world where people’s homes and basic needs are taken from them.
-For many refugees, not having food, water and shelter makes up a significant change in circumstances.
+One need only look to the refugee crisis around the world, where people’s homes and basic needs are taken from them.
+For many refugees, not having food, water, and shelter makes up a significant change in circumstances.
 Yet, for someone living in a developed nation, this is a basic necessity often overlooked.
 If you hang your hopes on someone or something to provide for your happiness, you will always long for more.
-The moment you move your awareness to what is bountiful, you shift to gratitude to what is available to you now.
-This doesn’t mean you shouldn’t have better things to enjoy.
-However, if your attention is fixed on what is lacking, you neglect to value the goodness in your life.
+The moment you shift your awareness to what is bountiful, you move into gratitude for what is available to you now.
+This doesn’t mean you shouldn’t enjoy better things.
+However, if you focus on what is lacking, you neglect to value the goodness in your life.
 Is this something you are comfortable with?

 Happiness must not depend on constantly having your needs met.
-I assure you, not everything will go according to plan and occasionally you will be disappointed.
-This is no less true when a partner leaves a relationship and the other person is left to contemplate why it dissolved.
-However, in time, their broken heart heals and they soon find love again.
-This time, they recognise their partner is not the only source of their happiness, but someone who compliments them.
+I assure you that not everything will go according to plan, and occasionally you will be disappointed.
+This is no less true when a partner leaves a relationship, leaving the other person to contemplate why it dissolved.
+However, over time, their broken hearts heal, and they soon find love again.
+This time, they recognise their partner is not the only source of their happiness, but someone who complements them.
 To appreciate what you have, focus on the source of your joy.
 Write down or recite what you are grateful for upon waking up or retiring to bed each night.
-A warm cup of coffee, shower, bed, family and friends to share a home with, living in a safe neighbourhood, a job that pays well and an employer that appreciates you are the unlikeliest sources of happiness.
-These are basic essentials, which, when magnified, add to your sense of appreciation.
+A warm cup of coffee, a shower, a bed, family and friends to share a home with, living in a safe neighbourhood, a job that pays well, and an employer that appreciates you are the unlikeliest sources of happiness.
+These are essentials, which, when magnified, add to your sense of appreciation.
 From this place of awareness, you create better circumstances in which to thrive.
-Appreciation enriches your life as abundance and prosperity, as long as you recognise it is always enough.
+Appreciation enriches your life with abundance and prosperity, as long as you recognise that it is always enough.

 Comments are closed.